Enn3Developer/snake/README.md

 make snake
 ```

-L'eseguibile si chiamerà `snake`
+L'eseguibile si chiamerà `snake`.

-N.B.: È necessario aver installato la libreria `ncurses` per poter compilare il progetto
+N.B.: È necessario aver installato la libreria `ncurses` per poter compilare il progetto.
+Inoltre è consigliato avviare il programma impostando questa variabile d'ambiente: `TERM=xterm-1003`.

 ## 🇬🇧 English 🇬🇧

 ### Description

-This is a university project with the goal to recreate snake in the terminal using C++ and ncurses
+This is a university project with the goal to recreate snake in the terminal using C++ and ncurses.

-Developed and tested on Linux x86_64, it should work on Linux aarch64 and Windowx x86_64/aarch64, too
+Developed and tested on Linux x86_64, it should work on Linux aarch64 and Windowx x86_64/aarch64, too.

 ### Build